nagata-yuichi/EscherTiling/README.md

 Then, the executable file "display.exe" is created.

 Execution:
-Run the following command in the directory including a result file.
+Run the following command in a directory including the necessary input files.
 ```
 $ ./display.exe <string1>
 ```